celestiaorg/networks/README.md

 ## Software versions

-The celestia-app and celestia-node versions in use on each testnet are visible on this [Grafana dashboard](https://celestia.grafana.net/public-dashboards/5d14d96e44f04664bb0c44267e5d645c).
+The celestia-app and celestia-node versions in use on each network are visible on this [Grafana dashboard](https://celestia.grafana.net/public-dashboards/5d14d96e44f04664bb0c44267e5d645c).